Mustafakhan3/Mustafa-Panezai/README.md

 Using groupby(), we can efficiently analyze data on a group level without having to iterate over individual rows, which can be slow and inefficient.

 In summary, the groupby() function in pandas provides a powerful tool for grouping data, applying operations, and obtaining aggregated or transformed results on a group level.
 It simplifies the process of analyzing and summarizing data based on specific categories or criteria.
+   # Basic Understanding of data
+   pd.read_csv('datasets/titanic.csv'): This command reads a CSV file named 'titanic.csv' and loads it into a pandas DataFrame called 'df'.
+The DataFrame is a tabular data structure that allows you to work with the data in a convenient way.

+df.shape: This command returns the dimensions of the DataFrame, i.e., the number of rows and columns.
+It gives you an idea of how many data points and variables are present in the dataset.

+df.info(): This command provides information about the DataFrame, including the column names, the data type of each column, and the number of non-null values.
+It also gives you an overview of the memory usage.

+df.isnull().sum(): This command calculates the number of missing values in each column of the DataFrame.
+It returns a series that shows the count of null values for each column.
+It helps identify which columns have missing data.

+df.duplicated().sum(): This command counts the number of duplicated rows in the DataFrame.
+Duplicated rows are those that have identical values across all columns.
+It helps identify and handle duplicate records in the dataset.

+df.corr(): This command calculates the correlation between the numeric columns in the DataFrame.
+Correlation measures the strength and direction of the linear relationship between two variables.
+The result is a correlation matrix, which shows the correlation coefficients between each pair of numeric columns.
+It helps identify relationships and dependencies between variables.